Change Language:

 Questions about any antidepressant prescribed, or problems that may be related to the medication, should be discussed with the doctor.

-Antidepressants may cause mild and, usually, temporary side effects (sometimes referred to as adverse effects) in some people.
+Antidepressants may cause all range of side effects, from mild to, usually, severe but temporary side effects (sometimes referred to as adverse effects) in some people.
 Typically these are annoying, but not serious.
 However, any unusual reactions or side effects or those that interfere with functioning should be reported to the doctor immediately.
 The most common side effects of tricyclic antidepressants, and ways to deal with them, are:

 • Dry mouth - it is helpful to drink sips of water; chew sugarless gum; clean teeth daily.